Charleston, South Carolina

 What do most people get wrong about SEO?

-SEO has been around long enough that there are a lot of outdated ideas about how it works.
-Some businesses avoid SEO because they believe it is too expensive, too slow, or too technical.
-Others jump in with unrealistic expectations and get disappointed when results do not appear overnight.
+SEO has been around long enough to collect a lot of outdated ideas.
+Some businesses avoid it as too slow or too technical; others expect overnight results and quit when they do not arrive.

 Myths vs. reality